Muslimahhh/ML/README.md

 # **AI-Based Harassment Detector for Social Media**

-This project implements an AI-based model to detect and filter misogynistic, abusive, or harmful comments targeted at women on social media platforms.
-The model is built using traditional machine learning methods and is designed to flag and remove inappropriate content in real-time.
+This project implements an AI-based machine learning model designed to detect and classify misogynistic, abusive, and harmful comments directed at women on social media platforms.
+The system identifies inappropriate content in real-time, enabling further moderation actions.
+Built using traditional machine learning techniques, the model focuses on accurate classification to support safer online environments.

 ---